Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Budget Your Vegas Trip

-Our last tip for planning your First-Time Las Vegas Itinerary is to create a trip budget.
-Unless you have unlimited funds, you will want to set a budget.
-It is easy to get swept up in spending money in the city – gambling, partying and sightseeing can all be big expenditures.
+Our last tip for planning your First-Time Las Vegas Itinerary is to create a budget.
+It is easy to get swept up in spending money in the city.
+Gambling, partying and sightseeing can all be big expenditures.
 However, with careful planning (and some restraint), it is possible to plan a trip that will fit nearly every budget.

 How To Get To Vegas